Action research. Creative practice. New knowledge.

 New form of publishing scholarship . . .

 Realizing that I am exploring a new form of publishing scholarship, I am concerned with information organization, and findability.
 A web-based information portal, like a book, without benefit of well designed tools, can be a difficult context in which to find specific information.
-In response to this challenge, I create and maintain my own finding aids: genre-based catalogs of Brautigan's works and their translations, an A-Z Index, and ubiquitous search capabilities.
+In response to this challenge, I created and maintain genre-based catalogs of Brautigan's works and their translations, an A-Z Index, and ubiquitous search capabilities.
 These resources provide for known item searching, even while facilitating discovery through browsing.

-With my research immediately and publicly available with every refresh of the website, there are opportunities for input from people who comment or add information from the perspective of their lived experience or actual engagement with the subject.
+There are also opportunities for input from people who have lived experience or actual engagement with Brautigan.
 This resulting network of social, collaborative, intellectual interactions provides a new culture where the researcher is at once the information expert and a guide for the continuing creation of knowledge regarding the research subject.

 Pre-eminent information resource . . .